CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 BlockBed,net/minecraft/block
 ```

-since MCP maps everything to `net/minecraft/src` all the class names are already guaranteed unique :) so this only includes the destination package name.
+since MCP maps everything to `net/minecraft/src` all the class names are already guaranteed unique :) so packages.csv only includes the destination package name.

-# tl;dr of minecraft forge 1.4.7
+# Tl;dr of minecraft forge 1.4.7 cause i'll be using it as a baseline

 * `fields.csv` and `methods.csv` -> `searge,name,side,desc`
-  * `searge` newid searge name (guaranteed unique) like `field_12345_a`
+  * `searge` newid searge name like `field_12345_a`
   * `name` mapped name
   * `side` (forge) the number two, (mcp) the number zero or one without any seeming rhyme or reason
   * `desc` a javadoc or note